The Complete Tax Guide For Small Businesses

 How Taxes Work For Sole Proprietors, Partnerships, & S-Corporations

-Most small business owners have their companies set up as a pass-through business, such as a sole proprietorship, partnership, or S-Corporation.
+Most small business owners have their companies set up as pass-through businesses, such as a sole proprietorship, partnership, or S-Corporation.
 Some LLCs also qualify as pass-through businesses.
 A pass-through business does not pay corporate income tax.
 Instead, shares of the company’s profits are “passed through” to the owners of the business.
 These profits are reported as income and are taxed at the personal income tax rate.
 Pass-through businesses avoid the double taxation that often applies to C-corps.

 What Is The Business Tax Rate For Pass-Through Entities?